icebreakerone/ib1-technical-docs/docs/metadata.md

 : The MIME type of the download file.

 `ib1:dataSchema`
 : The URL of a schema file specifying the format of the downloadable file.
-The type of schema depends on the `dcat
+The type of schema depends on the `dcat:mediaType`:
+`application/json` are documented by JSON Schema files, `application/xml` by XSD 1.1 files, and
+`text/csv` by [CSVW](https://www.w3.org/ns/csvw) files.

 ### Additional metadata for Datasets